Research

 An image of a woman's hand holding a magnifying glass to a sunset landscape.
 Image credit: lilartsy

-Opportunities and Influence: Women’s Representation and Advocacy in the Canadian Parliament - with Erica Rayment (UCalgary)
+Opportunities and Influence: Women’s Representation and Advocacy in the Canadian Parliament - with Erica Rayment (Calgary)

 Read the article here.